 Creativity can boost mental health and wellness.
-Just ask Audrey Cooper.
+We talked to Audrey Cooper after her 92nd birthday.

 In the 1950’s, Audrey was essentially snubbed by neighbours for venturing out to start her own business.
 Good wives and mothers in her social circle weren’t supposed to do things like that.
 But Audrey continued to build her new enterprise, even though there were few supports for newly-divorced, single entrepreneurial moms.
 Throughout her career, Audrey employed, trained and mentored many younger women in downtown Toronto.
 When she retired, Audrey decided to move from Toronto to a smaller town (London Ontario) just to be closer to family members

 It was during that time, she found herself rapidly sinking into a deep depression and she knew she was in trouble.
 At the age of 76, she took a sabbatical from day to day life for mental health reasons.
 Instead of taking shock-therapy (the recommended treatment in psychiatric hospitals of the time) she picked up a paintbrush and started to paint with a prolific and feverish pace.

 Her real healing began when she started to paint colourful and happy childhood memories of Toronto’s Danforth neighbourhood.
 The colours lifted her spirit and the practice helped her through grieving to a place of acceptance and closure.
 Although she has recently sold many of her “urban folk art” narrative paintings, Audrey exhibits the larger works in her gallery called Art with Panache, located in downtown London Ontario.